jsoref/DnaChisel/docs/genbank/genbank_api.rst

-Finally, note that you can also use ``no()`` as an objective by prefixing it with a tilde ``~no()``, at which case the pattern may not be completely eliminated, but its number of occurences will be minimized by the algorithm:
+Finally, note that you can also use ``no()`` as an objective by prefixing it with a tilde ``~no()``, at which case the pattern may not be completely eliminated, but its number of occurrences will be minimized by the algorithm:

 .. raw:: html